uport-project/veramo-website/docs/guides/browser.md

 sidebar_label: Create React App
 ---

 Veramo core runs natively in the browser.
-The plugins you use need to also be browser compatible.
-In the this guide we will set up a DID resolver to work in a standard `create-react-app setup`.
-It is possible to add your own identity, key management and storage plugins that are browser compatible.
-We plan to add these plugins and you can [get involved in the conversation here](https://github.com/uport-project/daf/issues/276)
+The plugins you use also need to be browser compatible.
+This guide will set up a DID resolver to work in a standard `create-react-app setup`.
+It is possible to add your own identity, key management, and storage plugins that are browser compatible.
+We plan to add these plugins, and you can [get involved in the conversation here](https://github.com/uport-project/daf/issues/276)

-Initialise a new `Create React App` project
+Initialize a new `Create React App` project

 ```bash
 npx create-react-app init veramo-browser --template typescript